victorkryz/market-bridge/README.md

 -  Establishes outgoing connection
 -  Forwards client's HTTP payload to api.binance.com (the original request's part is preserved)
 -  Returns Binance response to the client
+Note: Only HTTP(S) GET requests are currently supported.

 The proxy mirrors Binance Open API endpoints through a local proxy interface.